G33KatWork/STM32F4xx-Startup/Readme.md

 	make debug-gdb

+If you don't use an STLink v2 compatible JTAG adapter, you can change the JTAG_ADAPTER variable in config.mak to match your adapter if there is already a correspondig rules file in /build/jtag_adapters available.
+If there isn't you need to write one.
+Please note, that at the current time the GDB debugging und uploading make targets are a bit hacky and may not work.
+Fixes are more than appreciated!

 The default firmware which gets uploaded is the hello_world executable.
 You can override this behaviour by setting the environment variable **FIRMWARE** to a name of a target or you can use special targets like **upload-hello_world**.